gabrielmoreira/craftman/README.md

     craftman -F -P=8080 install

 ## TODO

 - [ ] Rename craftman private variables to _CM
 - [ ] Rearrange functions in logical groups or files
+- [ ] Build a local Docker base image with updated php and libraries for fast installations

 ## Roadmap